grafana/mimir/pkg/storage/ingest/DESIGN.md

 The offset of the **next** record in a partition can be read from Kafka issuing `ListOffsets` request with `timestamp = -1`.
 The special value `-1` means "latest" but in practice it's the "last produced offset + 1".

-This has been verified both testing it in Confluent Kafka 7.5 and Warpstream v524.
+This has been verified both testing it in Apache Kafka 3.5 (Confluent Kafka 7.5) and Warpstream v524.
 In details:

 - Partition is empty: `ListOffsets(timestamp = -1)` returns offset `0`
 - Write 1st record: offset of the written record is `0`